-- flask_blogging.signals = <module 'flask_blogging.signals' from '/home/docs/checkouts/readt' The flask_blogging signals module - flask_blogging.signals.engine_initialised = <bli>Signal send by the BloggingEngine after the object is initialized.
+- flask_blogging.signals = <module 'flask_blogging.signals' from '/home/docs/checkouts/readthedocs.org/user_builds/flast The flask_blogging signals module - flask_blogging.signals.engine_initialised = <bli>signal send by the BloggingEngine after the object is initialized.
 The arguments passed by the signal are:

-- app (object) The Flask app which is the sender - engine (object) The blogging engine that was initialized - flask_blogging.signals.post_processed = <bli>blinker.base.NamedSignal object at 0x7f364aef6f90 Signal sent when a post is processed (i.e., the markdown is converted to html text).
+- app (object) The Flask app which is the sender - engine (object) The blogging engine that was initialized - flask_blogging.signals.post_processed = <bli>Signal sent when a post is processed (i.e., the markdown is converted to html text).
 The arguments passed along with this signal are:

-- app (object) The Flask app which is the sender - engine (object) The blogging engine that was initialized - post (dict) The post object which was processed - render (bool) Flag to denote if the post is to be rendered or not - flask_blogging.signals.page_by_id_fetched = <bli>blinker.base.NamedSignal object at 0x7f364aef Signal sent when a blog page specified by id is fetched, and prior to the post being processed.
+- app (object) The Flask app which is the sender - engine (object) The blogging engine that was initialized - post (dict) The post object which was processed - render (bool) Flag to denote if the post is to be rendered or not - flask_blogging.signals.page_by_id_fetched = <bli>blinker.base.NamedSignal object at 0x7f9106ae3ed0; 'page_by_id Signal sent when a blog page specified by id is fetched, and prior to the post being processed.

-- app (object) The Flask app which is the sender - engine (object) The blogging engine that was initialized - post (dict) The post object which was fetched - meta (dict) The metadata associated with that page - flask_blogging.signals.page_by_id_processed = <bli>Signal sent when a blog page specified by id is fetched, and prior to the post being processed.
+- app (object) The Flask app which is the sender - engine (object) The blogging engine that was initialized - post (dict) The post object which was fetched - meta (dict) The metadata associated with that page - flask_blogging.signals.page_by_id_processed = <bli>blinker.base.NamedSignal object at 0x7f9106ae3f10; 'page_by_Signal sent when a blog page specified by id is fetched, and prior to the post being processed.